-County governments serve as the front line of the social safety net, providing critical services funded by a combination of federal, state and local dollars that safeguard the health and economic wellbeing of our residents.
-Counties administer and invest \$62 billion annually in federal state and local funds in human services while serving as the front-line social safety net.
+County governments serve as the front line of the social safety net, administering and investing \$62 billion annually in federal, state and local funds that safeguard the health and economic well-being of our residents.
 On average, a single county spends \$28.6 million a year on human services.
-Counties are involved in promoting public health through 1,943 local health departments, while 248,000 county human services to our nation's most vulnerable populations.
+Counties are involved in promoting public health through 1,943 local health departments, while 257,000 county human services employees across the country deliver vital services to our nation's most vulnerable populations.

 Counties are therefore an integral part of the federal, state and local partnership in combating food insecurity, including through SNAP.
-Ten states delegate the administration of SNAP to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North Dakota, Ohio, Virginia and Wisconsin.
+Ten states delegate the administration of SNAP to counties: California, Colorado, Minnesota, New Jersey, New York, North Carolina, North

+Dakota, Ohio, Virginia and Wisconsin.
 In FY 2019, these 10 county-administered states accounted for:

-- \$18.2 billion in SNAP benefits (32.6 percent of the national total), and - 11.4 million SNAP participants (31.9 percent of the national total.
+- \$18.2 billion in SNAP benefits (32.6 percent of the national total), and - 11.4 million SNAP participants (31.9 percent of the national total.10

 In these states, counties often contribute substantial local funds for administrative and supplemental costs toward the program.
 Minnesota, North Carolina and New Jersey counties must meet the entire 50 percent non-federal match requirement for SNAP administrative funds, while in California, Colorado, New York, Virginia and Wisconsin, counties share this financial obligation with the state.
-Only in Ohio and North Dakota does the state entirely fund this requirement.
-In FY 2019, county-administered states spent a combined \$2.2 billion on the non-federal administrative share of the SNAP program.
+Only in Ohio and North Dakota does the state entirely fund this requirement.11 In FY 2019, county-administered states spent a combined \$2.2 billion on the non-federal administrative share of the SNAP program.12

-&lt;sup>12 USDA Food and Nutrition Service, FY 19 State Activity Report (Table 3), July 2021
+10 USDA Food and Nutrition Service, FY 19 State Activity Report (Table 3), July 2021

-&lt;sup>13 Center for Law and Social Policy, Ten Degrees of Decentralization: Overview of SNAP Operations in County-Administered States, April 2018
+11 Center for Law and Social Policy, Ten Degrees of Decentralization: Overview of SNAP Operations in County-Administered States, April 2018

-&lt;sup>14 USDA Food and Nutrition Service, FY 19 State Activity Report (Table 14), July 2021
+12 USDA Food and Nutrition Service, FY 19 State Activity Report (Table 14), July 2021